mretegan/crispy/README.rst

 Usage
 =====

+.. forth-marker

 If you have used the installers, Crispy should be easy to find and launch.
 For the installation using ``pip`` and from source you can start Crispy from the command prompt using::

     $ crispy

-This is a file created during the installation and should be available from the command line if the ``PATH`` environment variable was set correctly during the initial Python installation.
+This  a file created during the installation that should be available from the command line if the ``PATH`` environment variable was set correctly during the initial Python installation.

 You can also start Crispy without installing it by going to the source directory and executing (only for Python 3)::

     $ python -m crispy

-.. forth-marker
+.. fifth-marker

 Citation
 ========